ordina-jworks/ordina-jworks.github.io/_posts/2022-06-13-connecting-the-pods.md

 * Service Oriented Development with service contracts, a focus on composability, and loose coupling

 The idea is to transform a business into a podular organization.
-This is an approach to combines the traditional organization split into divisions with pods where you divide the required work into “businesses within businesses”, which can function independently from other pods, and take on the responsibility for a complete “service”.
+This is an approach that combines the traditional organization split into divisions with pods where you divide the required work into “businesses within businesses”, which can function independently from other pods, and take on the responsibility for a complete “service”.
 This allows the organization to represent itself as a group of smaller organizations.
 Each of these pods is autonomous and can function on behalf of the business as a whole.